gztrk-engineer/iam-docs/docs/B2B-Authentication/login-members.md

 !!! note
     You can invite a user to multiple organizations.
-    If you use a hosted application, users who have memberships in multiple organizations
+    If you use a hosted application, users who have memberships in multiple organizations will need to choose the organization manually.

 Visit [Manage users]() for additional information.